embodied-computation-group/systole/paper/paper.md

 # Summary

-Systole is a library for cardiac signal analysis in Python.
+Systole is a package for cardiac signal analysis in Python.
 It provides an interface for recording cardiac signals via electrocardiography (ECG) or photoplethysmography (PPG), as well as both online and offline data analysis methods extracting cardiac features, synchronizing experimental stimuli with different phases of the heart,